Teaching Visa Sponsorship Jobs in Michigan

 Are there state-specific considerations for internationally sponsored teachers in Michigan?

 Michigan requires all K-12 teachers to hold a valid Michigan teaching certificate, which means international educators must have their foreign credentials evaluated and meet state licensure requirements before or alongside the visa process.
-Some J-1 exchange teachers are placed through programs that handle provisional certification.
+Some J-1 visa exchange teachers are placed through programs that handle provisional certification.
 Higher education roles at universities generally do not require state licensure, making faculty and instructor positions more straightforward for international hires.

 What is the prevailing wage for sponsored teaching jobs in Michigan?